ginanasseri/PhysicsCompiler/README.md

 ```

 ### User Manual (user\_manual.pdf)
-- Provides instructions on how to write input file and fill in each line to define your problem, choose equations, and specify parameter values/data.
+- Provides instructions on how to fill in each line to choose equations and specify parameter values/data.
 - Includes sample problems.
 Corresponding input files are available in the `demo/` directory, including cases with grammar/syntax errors and insufficient data to demonstrate error handling.

-### System Requirements (Recommended)
+### System Requirements
-- Must have `flex` installed.
+- Must have `flex` installed (Linux recommended)

 ## Usage
 1. Run `make clean` then `make` to generate the `physwiz` executable.